jazzband/django-two-factor-auth/docs/configuration.rst

   See also LOGIN_REDIRECT_URL_.

+``LOGOUT_REDIRECT_URL``
+  Should point to a view that the user is redirected to after loging out.
+It was added in Django 1.10, and also adapted by this application.
+This can be a URL path or URL name as defined in the Django documentation.

+  See also LOGOUT_REDIRECT_URL_.

 ``TWO_FACTOR_QR_FACTORY``
   The default generator for the QR code images is set to SVG.
 This does not require any further dependencies, however it does not work